NHS England Armed Forces health commissioning policies

 Assisted conception

-NHS England and NHS Improvement are responsible for commissioning assisted conception services for serving armed forces personnel.
+NHS England is responsible for commissioning assisted conception treatments for serving armed forces personnel where registered with a DMS practice in England and their partners whether registered with a DMS or civilian practice.
 This policy aims to ensure that armed forces couples receive treatment in line with NICE clinical guidance and have the same access to NHS treatment wherever they live or receive their services in England.

 Vasectomy